 We will test the ability of engineered fathead minnows to convert toxic methylmercury to Hg(0) which will leave aquatic ecosystems.
 We already have engineered fathead minnows in-hand, and a proof-of-concept has been successfully demonstrated in aquarium fish (zebrafish) by our collaborators.
 These preliminary results substantially de-risk this technical activity.
 In this activity, we will measure the efficiency of mercury bioremediation in a contained aquarium environment at the MAISRC Containment Laboratory.
 We will iterate on the design-build-test-learn engineering cycle until we have fish that will remove mercury from aquatic food chains with high efficiency.
-Lastly, we will use multi-trophic (food-chain) models of different MN lake and river systems to simulate the numbers of released fish needed to significantly reduce mercury levels in commonly consumed fish species.
-These models will be informed by laboratory experiments using co-housed fish species (i.e., feeding experiments) in the MAISRC Containment Laboratory.
+Lastly, we will simulate multitrophic (food-chain) systems in laboratory experiments using co-housed fish species the MAISRC Containment Laboratory to measure the impact of our approach on MeHg concentrations in species consumed by humans (yellow perch).